Appealing Final Agency Decision

 sent to you as well.
 You can reply to Agency's Response within short period of time for the OFO to consider.

-Decision in deviation of the ruling and would appeal the judge's decision to OFO.
-Agency has 30 days to appeal
+Decision in deviation from the ruling and would appeal the judge's decision to OFO.
+Agency has 30 days to

 The OFO decision in response to your appeal and Agency's response (if any) may take several months or even

 up to two years or more sometimes.
 It has been said that OFO triages the case for quick decision or for longer

 If your appeal is successful, OFO may remand the case back to the Agency EEO office for further investigation, for

 EEOC hearing, or for resolution with ordering of the appropriate remedy.
 Otherwise, OFO will uphold the Final